LeetLLM

 DSPy's thesis

 The compiler analogy is useful with a limit: a DSPy program defines a relatively stable interface and control flow, while compilation searches prompt instructions and demonstrations for one configured LM and metric.
 Unlike a software compiler, DSPy compilation is empirical optimization.
-It can overfit its data and does not prove correctness.
+It can overfit its data and doesn't prove correctness.

 Instead of writing prompts, write programs.
 A program defines: